 From check-in I head one floor up to security and the gate area.
 The place is quite busy this morning, but there are no queues worth mentioning and passengers are rapidly processed.

-The lounge itself is okay but nothing else.
-It is plain and also slightly grubby, there are crumbs all over the place, no matter what seat you choose.
+The lounge is okay, but nothing else.
+It is plain and also slightly grubby.
+There are crumbs all over the place, no matter what seat you choose.

 Eventually we depart at 11:54.
 Apparently the reason for the delay is the bad weather in Chicago.